"A lie told often enough becomes truth."

 there is no shortage of unwitting victims of unethical pragmatists.
 The philosophy of pragmatism is as

 applicable in modern society as it was when it first began in the 1800’s.
-James’ version of pragmatism may
+James’ version of pragmatism

-have found it’s way into modern police practice, as the following sections will attempt to demonstrate.
+may have found it’s way into modern police practice, as the following sections will attempt to demonstrate.

-The Newark, New Jersey Foot Patrol Experiment
+The Newark, New Jersey Foot Patrol Experiment: No effect on crime rates

 In 1979, a widely publicized foot patrol experiment was conducted in Newark, New Jersey (Police